UCLA vs. Colorado NCAA Football Odds, Plays and Insights | November 13, 2021

 - Colorado's games this year have gone over the point total three times in eight opportunities (37.5%).

-- Colorado is 3-0 against the spread and 3-1 overall when the team puts up more than 28.2 points.
+- Colorado is 3-0 against the spread and 3-1 overall when the team scores more than 28.2 points.

 - The Buffaloes rack up 266.7 yards per game, 128.3 fewer yards than the 395.0 the Bruins allow.